coffee4urhead/JavaScript-DOM-Manipulation/README.md

  ### Main goal of the project ###

  ---[The main goal of the project is being able to load data from the browser and not changing the tasks typed whenever the page is refreshed]---

+### Project #4 ("Calculator for various math operations and convertions")

+ ### Main target of the project ###
+ ---[The main project target is to maintain a good level of javaScript and css in it]---
+ ---[Focuses mainly on the functionality of the scripts i used within the JavaScript file]---
+---[Elegant approach when using math in JavaScript]---

+ ### Where i found motivation and resources ###

+ ---[FreeCodeCamp.org is the place where i inspired all of the upcoming projects]---
+ ---[I would also like to mention Kevin Powell and Web Dev Simplified for making css more easy to understand and practise]---
+ ---[I also found aspiration in SoftUni academy where i am currently studying and gathering all of that knowledge!]---

+ ### What i would like to focus on from then on ###

+ ---[I would like to focus on my JavaScript DOM manipulation techniques and abilities from very now and then]---
+ ---[I would also like to add in a framework to my tech stack and im thinking of goind with framework for css like: bootstrap or tailwind for more styling and capabilities in my projects
+ ]---

+ ### Main goal of the project ###

+---[The main goal of the current project is to provide a good level of user-interface experience and scalability]---